FUSAKLA/trickster-grafana-dashboard/docs/index.md

 # Trickster  Grafana dashboard
 I made this dashboard as tool to benchmark and test [Trickster](https://github.com/Comcast/trickster) delta cache for time-series databases.
-It should speed-up loading of your frequently viewed dashboards.
+It should speed up loading of your frequently viewed dashboards.

-This dashboard should give you good idea about how is Trickster effective in caching, it's utilization and possibility to observe possible impacts on time-series databases behind it (currently only Prometheus).
+This dashboard should give you good idea about how is Trickster effective in caching, it's utilization and chance to observe possible impacts on time-series databases behind it (currently only Prometheus).

 ## Description